Borderline women, and men who love them.

 the tip of this iceberg.
 Much of this material

-speaks to the terrible emotional torment that goes hand-in-hand
+speaks to the terrible emotional torment that goes hand-in-hand with

-troubling and painful relationship experiences.
+and painful relationship experiences.
 Whether

 you're single or married, if you are involved with a woman who's brought